I’ve been a paying customer for FatCow for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

-Over the last eight months, FatCow had average page loading times of 1,347ms (51.35% slower than industry average of 890ms).
+Over the last eight months, FatCow had average page loading times of 1,262ms (34.57% slower than the industry average of 890ms).
 That’s among the slowest page loading times we’ve seen across almost thirty-three web host reviews.
 The news keeps getting worse though, as they’ve posted consistently below average page loading times since we initially signed up with them about a year ago.

 Even navigating their website is problematic, with many of their web pages taking foreeevvveerrrr (say that in this voice) to load.